kuhn-ruess/cmdbsyncer-docs/docs/checkmk/inventorize.md

 # Checkmk Inventorize
 The Syncer has the Function [Inventorize](basics/host_labels_inventor.md).
 This is available to most of the Modules.
 Here describted is the Checkmk Inventorize Function.
 Because this Function supports a Web Based Configuration.

-**Rules -> Checkmk -> Inventorize Settings**
+**Modules -> Checkmk -> Inventorize from Checkmk Settings**

 The Default will already import all cmk Labels.
-In The Screenshot you see an example how you inventorize a Service directly, and how to Access HW/SW Inventory Data of Checkmk.:
+In The Screenshot, you see an example how you inventorize a Service directly, and how to Access HW/SW Inventory Data of Checkmk.:
 ![](img/inventorize_1.png)